AriFordsham/GHCWiki/commentary/compiler/stack-areas.md

 The algorithm keeps two maps:

 - A map from each allocated stack slot to its assigned location on the stack: this map is used to make sure that we use only a single stack location for each stack slot.
 - A map that tracks the contents of the stack: this map allows us to identify empty locations on the stack that can be assigned to stack slots.
-Also, it should identify where the young end of the stack is.
+Also, it should identify the young end of the stack.
+Assume for simplicity that each stack location is assigned to only one stack slot at a time.

 Note: We want to reuse stack slots whenever possible.
 Therefore, if a stack slot is assigned to a location `l`, we need a variation of liveness analysis to identify final references to `l`.
 After the final reference to `l`, we can remove it from our maps, freeing up `l` for reallocation to other stack slots.